kristinemlarson/gnssrefl/README.md

 the files online?
 Use -nolook True

 There is a **rate** command line input that has two values, high or low.
-However, if you invoke high, it currently only looks at the UNAVCO archive.
+However, if you invoke high, it currently only looks at the UNAVCO, GA, or NRCAN archives.
 Please beware - it takes a long time to download a highrate GNSS RINEX file (even when it is compressed).
 And it also takes a long time to compute orbits for it (and thus create a SNR file).
+If you did not install the Fortan RINEX translators, it takes a very, very, long time.

 ### quickLook